The World Without Us: Synopsis

 The book is divided into 27 chapters, with a prelude, coda, bibliography and index.
 Each chapter deals with a new topic, such as the potential fates of plastics, petroleum infrastructure, nuclear facilities, and artworks.
 It is written from the point of view of a science journalist with explanations and testimonies backing his predictions.
 There is no unifying narrative, cohesive single-chapter overview, or thesis.

 Weisman's thought experiment pursues two themes: how nature would react to the disappearance of humans and what legacy humans would leave behind.
 To foresee how other life could continue without humans, Weisman reports from areas where the natural environment exists with little human intervention, like the Białowieża Forest, the Kingman Reef, and the Palmyra Atoll.
 He interviews biologist E. O. Wilson and visits with members of the Korean Federation for Environmental Movement at the Korean Demilitarized Zone where few humans have penetrated since 1953.

-He tries to conceive how life may evolve by describing the past evolution of pre-historic plants and animals, but notes Douglas Erwin's warning that "we can't predict what the world will be 5 million years later by looking at the survivors".
+Weisman tries to conceive how life may evolve by describing the past evolution of pre-historic plants and animals, but notes Douglas Erwin's warning that "we can't predict what the world will be 5 million years later by looking at the survivors".
 Several chapters are dedicated to megafauna, which Weisman predicts would proliferate.
 He profiles soil samples from the past 200 years and extrapolates concentrations of heavy metals and foreign substances into a future without industrial inputs.
 Carbon dioxide levels in the atmosphere and implications for climatic change are likewise examined.